jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/new-red-team-expert/index.md

     [PACES](https://www.pentesteracademy.com/gcb).

 We are grateful to Daniel for sharing this information with us, and again we congratulate him on his new achievement.
+It is an honor to have accomplished experts like him on our [red team](../../solutions/red-teaming/).
+We hope to bring you more interviews with them in the future.
-By the way, we constantly publish content on attacks.
+By the way, we
+constantly publish content on attacks.
 So, if you are interested in learning how to perform some techniques, don’t hesitate to subscribe to our blog.